Vancouver With Kids: 33 Best Things To Do in Vancouver, BC

 4. Kids Market

-Grown-ups don’t get to have all the fun on Granville Island: There’s an entire market just for kids.
+Grown-ups don’t get to have all the fun on Granville Island: There’s an entire market just for kids!
 Located next to the sprinkler park and playground area is this colorful place with more than 25 shops especially for kids.
-There’s also a two-story Adventure Zone indoor play area with slides, a ball pit, interactive floor, and arcade.
+There’s also a two-story Adventure Zone indoor play area with slides, a ball pit, an interactive floor, and an arcade.

 See the city from the safe (and colorful) confines of the Aquabus.
 Photo courtesy of Aquabus

 When you need to get around downtown Vancouver, the Sky Train public rail system is your best bet.
-But if you have some extra time, a ride on the Aquabus is fun and a great way to see the city.
-There are eight stops along False Creek aboard these colorful little boats and a one-way ride starts at $2 per child and $3.50 per adult depending on how far you go.
+But if you have some extra time, a ride on the affordable Aquabus is fun and a great way to see the city.
+There are eight stops along False Creek aboard these colorful little boats.

 Located on the north shore are two of Vancouver’s most exciting experiences.
 The Capilano Suspension Bridge is a rope bridge 460 feet long that hangs 230 feet above the roaring Capilano River.
-Millions of visitors traverse the bridge each year as well as visit the park for the Cliffwalk and Tree Top adventures and the park’s nature center.
+Millions of visitors traverse the bridge each year and visit the park for the Cliffwalk and Tree Top adventures and the nature center.
 Admission covers all attractions at the park.
-There’s a FREE shuttle that takes you directly to the park from several pickup locations downtown.
+There’s a free shuttle that takes you directly to the park from several pickup locations downtown.

 You can feel the ebb and flow of the Lynn Canyon suspension bridge.

-Lynn Canyon Park is in North Vancouver and also offers the excitement of crossing a suspension bridge.
+Lynn Canyon Park in North Vancouver also offers the excitement of crossing a suspension bridge.
 Although the bridge is shorter than Capilano, it’s just as thrilling and there are trails to hike through the lush rainforest.
 There’s a small café and picnic areas for a quick lunch stop.
-Bonus: It’s absolutely FREE.
+Bonus: It’s absolutely free.

 Kids won't even know they're learning while visiting Science World.